 Adequate lighting is necessary for drivers, especially when you’re driving at night.
 If you can’t see where you’re going, you could hit debris in the street or not know that there’s a sharp turn ahead.
 If you’re traveling at high speed, you could roll your car or crash into something along the side of the road.
 If street lights aren’t repaired or replaced adequately, the government or private entity responsible could be held liable for any crash they cause.

-What to Do If You Get Hurt in a Single-Vehicle Accident
+What to Do If You Get Hurt in a Single-Vehicle Accident in Lexington

 If you get hurt in a crash that only involves your vehicle, follow these steps to protect your safety and your right to compensation from an injury claim.